 The Get Device Status Command retrieves detailed status information for the specified device.

-Note: This request retrieves diagnostics directly from the slave device using a impact should be considered when using this COMMREQ command.
+Note: This request retrieves diagnostics directly from the slave device using a PROFIBUS network request.
+If network scan time is critical, PROFIBUS network impact should be considered when using this COMMREQ command.